Token Based Authentication in Web API

 4. Newtonsoft.json

-For adding the above references from NuGet, Go to Solution Explorer > Right Click on the References > Click on Manage NuGet Packages > Search for the Microsoft.Owin.Host.SystemWeb, Microsoft.Owin.Security.OAuth, Microsoft.Owin.Cors and Newtonsoft.json and install.
+To add the above references from NuGet, Go to Solution Explorer > Right Click on the References > Click on Manage NuGet Packages > Search for Microsoft.Owin.Host.SystemWeb, Microsoft.Owin.Security.OAuth, Microsoft.Owin.Cors and Newtonsoft.json and install.

-Here we are going to use the DB First Approach of Entity Framework to create the Entity Data Model against the SECURITY_DB database which we have already created and then select the UserMaster table from the SECURITY_DB database.
+Here, we will use the DB First Approach of Entity Framework to create the Entity Data Model against the SECURITY_DB database, which we have already created in Step 1, and then select the UserMaster table from the SECURITY_DB database.

 namespace TokenAuthenticationInWebAPI.Models